section-engineering-education/engineering-education/content/articles/understanding-collections-in-python/index.md

 - [Implementation of Python collection modules](#implementation-of-python-collection-modules)
 - [Conclusion](#conclusion)

-### Collections data types
+### Collection data types
-Collection data types may be used to store a collection of items.
-They are:
+As mentioned earlier, collection data types may be used to store a collection of items.
+These are:

-1. **List** - Iteratively generated lists may be modified by adding or deleting elements.
-To create a list, use square brackets [].
+1. **Lists** - Iteratively generated lists may be modified by adding or deleting elements.
+To create a list, use square brackets `[]`.

-2. **Set** - Duplicates are not permitted in unordered, immutable collections of unique items.
+2. **Sets** - Duplicates are not permitted in unordered, immutable collections of unique items.
 A collection of data types may be used to perform mathematical operations such as the intersection, union and symmetric difference.
 Sets can be created using curly brackets following the variable names or the `set()` constructor.

-3. **Tuple** - This is an ordered, immutable sequence of multiple things held in one variable.
+3. **Tuples** - They are an ordered, immutable sequence of multiple things held in one variable.
 A tuple is a variable name followed by two parentheses and commas.
 Python requires a trailing comma to identify it as a string.
 Following the variable name, a tuple may be constructed using a pair of parentheses and comma-separated objects.

-4. **Dictionary** - A dictionary has unsorted key/value pairs.
+4. **Dictionaries** - A dictionary consists of unsorted key/value pairs.
 There may be any number of pairs of keys and values.
-Dictionaries, like sets, lack order.
-After creation, a dictionary may be modified.
-Values overflow, and only the most recent is returned if it contains more than one item.
+Dictionaries, like sets, lack order and after creation, a dictionary may be modified.
+Values overflow, and only the most recent added is returned if the dictionary contains more than one item.

 The above data types can be distinguished into mutable, immutable, set type, and mappings.

 Now let's compare and contrast lists, tuples, and sets.

 #### Similarities
-1. First, they can handle any data type.
+1. They can handle any data type.
 2. Due to their flexibility, lists and sets may be modified after creation.
 3. Lists and tuples are both ordered sets.
 4. Lists and tuples may share items.